 Once I figured out the best way to deal with middle-of-the-night feedings, along came another challenge: Naps.
 During the day, I used a baby monitor — this version no longer exists — with lights that ramped up in accordance to the sound.
 It also vibrated and had a volume knob.
 In short, it was perfect – until my toddler started vocalizing.
 Then I had to listen carefully to determine whether she was vocalizing, crying, or on her way to la-la-land.
 The solution was a video monitor, which allowed me to see when she actually fell asleep, and then upon waking up, whether she was happily playing or needed attention.

 “Another thing I learned was that lip reading is difficult when my eyes are still adjusting to light.”

 There is a downside to needing a clear view of my kids.
 I’ve learned from my husband and relatives that they’ve become talented at using my blind spots.
 They know how to push each other’s buttons in that manipulative sibling way when I’m not looking!
-My fear is that when they’re teenagers and my husband is out of town on a business trip, they’ll take advantage of my deafness and do something sneaky like have a party while I’m asleep.
-We’ve tried to drill into them that doing this will be a big mistake.
+My fear was that when they became teenagers and my husband was out of town on a business trip, they would take advantage of my deafness and do something sneaky like have a party while I’m asleep.
+We tried to drill into them that doing this would be a big mistake.
 To keep them on their toes, I started busting them at random times.
-My engineer husband has also become increasingly interested in motion sensors.
+My engineer husband also become increasingly interested in motion sensors.

 My oldest will voluntarily oral interpret for me, especially when her brother is getting in trouble with my husband.
 The kids and I also get to have secret conversations.
 Both kids are more self reliant, more aware of others’ differences and quick to adapt.
 And just like being deaf is all I know, having a deaf mom is all they know.
-When I asked how they felt about having a deaf mom, my oldest said, “I don’t think it feels any different than having a different mom, because I’m used to you.
+When I asked how they felt about having a deaf mom for the initial publication of this piece in 2012, my oldest said, “I don’t think it feels any different than having a different mom, because I’m used to you.
 It just feels regular.
 I do get frustrated sometimes when you can’t read my lips easily, but everyone gets frustrated with their moms.”